gbalduzzi/mod_crypt/README.md

 # mod_crypt

+THIS IS A **PROOF-OF-CONCEPT** project i made for my graduation thesis at the third year.

+If you are interested in the project, [you can read the thesis clicking here](https://drive.google.com/file/d/0B-KyKgTmIXNAZW93eTFDNDViOVE/view?usp=sharing).
+Feel free to contact me in case you have somethink to say about it.

-Apache module that provides per-user file encryption
+`mod_crypt` is an apache module that provides per-user file encryption

-In the directories this module is enabled, Apache will return an AES-encrypted copy of the requested files, using a user-specific key
+In the directories this module is enabled, Apache will return an encrypted copy of the requested files, using a user-specific key.

-The user authentication is a simple `?user=user_id` querystring: you are allowed to act as a different user because without the proper key you can't read the data anyway
+The user authentication is a simple `?user=user_id` querystring on the request: there is no need of passwords or private tokens here, the layer of security is provided by the encryption itself.

 Note that encrypted file will be returned with an `application/octet-stream` mimetype